leontynew/Project1-Sudoku/README.md

 # Project1-Sudoku
 Luyang Wang

+This project information can be found in [Colab](https://colab.research.google.com/drive/1aPH1a7i381R9buEiw2XrJm3ysh9VXebD)

 In this project, I consider the constrained optimization problem for Sudoku with the following integer constraints.
 Let x_{ijk} indicate the event that the (i, j) element of the Sudoku grid contains k.
 If it is true, x_{ijk}=1, otherwise x_{ijk} = 0.
 Then the constraints are